octagonal/AnthonyMadhvani_Bachelorproef/paper/010_bootstrap.md

 ## Building Blocks

-Even though non-architectural design patterns are not the focus here, it is still nessecary to know a couple of basic patterns in order to be able to implement any architecture.
+Even though non-architectural design patterns are not the focus here, it is still nessecary to know at least these basic patterns in order to be able to implement any architecture.

 They will be briefly explained here in a practical way.

 ### The Observer Pattern